dosibjrn/css/README.md

 pve_combat_lengths, 60, 120, 180 # lengths in seconds
 pve_combat_weights, 1.5, 2, 1 # relative weights

-or some other suitable valuesi.
+or some other suitable values.

 Spell ranks are also controllable, by setting e.g.